Home > How to Join > Membership FAQs

 DO FEDERATIONS CHARGE A FEE?

 Yes.
 Federation fees offset the cost of federation operations, and they vary widely.
+We are transparent about our fees.
+If you contact us, we can estimate MRC's fee based upon a hypothetical pledge amount.

-CAN ANY CHARITY PARTICIPATE IN CFC?
+CAN ANY CHARITY PARTICIPATE IN THE CFC?

 No. Eligibility standards for CFC participants are some of the most rigorous in the charitable-giving community.
 Because the CFC is a government-wide program, its rules are written in the form of federal regulations.
 All CFC participants must conform to these rules and meet their eligibility requirements.